Halloween Costume Planner Printables – Helping Make Halloween Planning a Teeny Bit Easier

 It started a few years ago; the last year our oldest went trick-or-treating.
 There is always a year or two before they finally decide they are too old to trick-or-treat where they change their minds at the last minute.
 That’s what happened that year.
 Teen decided after school on Halloween that he wanted to go out trick-or-treating one last time.
 So we pulled together a costume from what we had on hand.
 A leather jacket, black pants, a motorcycle helmet and some mascara to make a stubble look on the face and we had ourselves a biker costume.

 That same year Liam had decided he wanted to be a vampire, and picked out a really neat cape and glow in the dark vampire teeth.
 I was going to paint his face on Halloween night.
-Then a few days before Halloween, he found his jack-o-latern costume from the year before and decided he wanted to be a vampire jack-o-latern.
+Then a few days before Halloween, he found his jack-o-lantern costume from the year before and decided he wanted to be a vampire jack-o-lantern.
 Halloween rolled around, and after seeing his big brother all dressed up as a biker he decided he wanted to be one too.
 So we added in some stubble to his face paint as well.

 I think he had more fun telling people what he was than he did actually trick-or-treating.
 Some of the reactions were really quite priceless, after all, it’s not ever day you see a vampire biker who is also a jack-o-lantern.